orkes-io/docs/docs/reference-docs/api/metadata/creating-workflow-definitions.md

 ## Input Payload

 You can configure workflow definitions directly via UI and using API.
-The workflow definitions includes the following parameters:
+The workflow definitions include the following parameters:

 | Attribute                     | Description                                                                                                                                                                                                                                            |
 | ----------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |